What are System Calls?

 The syscall function (sys_getpid()

-) must be predefined in include/linux/syscalls.h
+) must also have a prototype declaration in include/linux/syscalls.h

 :